jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

   .. code-block:: python

     AssertionError: assert None
-        == 'Hi, my name is joe blow and I am 30.'
+        == 'Hello, my name is joe blow and I am 30.'

 * I change :ref:`the return statement` to give the test what it wants